Are there any restrictions on transferring personal data and how can these be overcome?

 - when necessary to: comply with a legal or regulatory obligation of the employer; execute a contract or preliminary procedure relating to a contract of which the employee is a party (at the request of the employee); or, when necessary to protect the life or safety of the employee or a third party.

-HR Best Practices: Note that more specific rules relating to data transfers may be introduced prior to the LGPD going into effect in early 2020.
+HR Best Practices: Note that more specific rules relating to data transfers may be introduced prior to the new General Data Protection Law going into effect in August 2020.
 The use of applications in the cloud frequently results in the international transfer of employee data.
 Personal data should only be transferred outside Brazil when an adequate level of protection and privacy is ensured.